victrralvss/Frontend-Mentor-projects/Intermidiate/Easybank landing page/README.md

   - [What I learned](#what-i-learned)
   - [Useful resources](#useful-resources)
 - [Author](#author)
-**

 ## Overview

 ### The challenge
 >This is a description provided by the challenge's page for what should be accomplished

-Users should be able to:
+Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Select and submit a number rating
-- See the "Thank you" card state after submitting a rating

 ### Screenshot
 >Take a look!
 You can follow the links bellow for more details...